Flavor Seesaw Mechanism: Abelian Symmetry and the Flavor Puzzle

 where $y_a,~y_b, ~y_c$ and $y_d$ denote the new Yukawa coupling matrices with superscript $q$ ($\ell$) indicating the quark (lepton) sector.
 Besides, the VL fermions can have explicit mass terms that are given by

-Without loss of generality we assume the VL mass matrices to be diagonal, i.e. for instance
+Without loss of generality we assume the VL mass matrices to be diagonal.

-We like to emphasize that the assigned $U(1)_{B-L}$ charges prohibit direct Majorana mass terms for neutrinos.
+We like to emphasize that the assigned $U(1)_{X}$ charges prohibit direct Majorana mass terms for neutrinos.
 Moreover, within our minimal particle content there is no suitable scalar field which could generate a Majorana mass term from Yukawa interactions.
+In fact, the LNV Weinberg operator $LLHH/\Lambda$ is protected at any loop level, due to the $U(1)_X$ gauge symmetry.